Making a deposit

 - maps – .pdf, .geopdf, .tiff and geotiff formats

 If you publish in more than one of these formats, our preference is .epub.
-NED does not accept Word documents.
+NED does not accept Word documents or Portfolio PDFs.

 NED cannot accept hardware carriers.
 Some member libraries may accept hard drives, CDs, USBs and other physical electronic media if the legal deposit item was originally published and made publically available in this form.